nathan-uch/final-project/README.md

 # STRIVE - Workout Tracker

-A full stack JavaScript solo project.
+A solo full-stack React project.

 ### What is STRIVE?
 Strive is a full stack web-application for workout enthusiasts who want to track workouts and progress in the gym.